Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Introduction

 \section{Introduction}

 Over the past 10 years, there has been a significant increase in the usage of instant messengers, with the most widely-used messengers each having amassed over 1 billion users~\cite{Popular_Messengers}.
 The potential privacy and security shortfalls of many popular messaging applications have been widely discussed~\cite{Smartphone_Messengers}.
 Most current methods of protecting user data privacy are focused on encrypting the contents of messages, an approach which has been relatively successful.
+The widespread deployment of end-to-end encryption does increase user privacy; however, it largely fails to address the growing use of metadata by corporate and state-level actors as a method of tracking user activity.

-This wide deployment of end-to-end encryption (E2EE) does increase user privacy; however, it largely fails to address the growing use of metadata by corporate and state-level actors as a method of tracking user activity.
-In the context of private messaging, metadata includes the IP addresses and phone numbers of the participants, the time and quantity of sent messages, and the relationship each account has with other accounts.
-Increasingly, it is the existence and analysis of this metadata that poses a significant privacy risk to journalists, demonstrators and human rights activists~\cite{shields_federal_2019}.
+In the context of private messaging, metadata can include the IP addresses and phone numbers of the participants, the time and quantity of sent messages, and the relationship each account has with other accounts.
+Increasingly, it is the existence and analysis of this metadata that poses a significant privacy risk to journalists, protesters, and human rights activists~\cite{Journalist_Metadata}.

-Session is, in large part, a response to this growing risk; it attempts to build robust metadata protection on top of existing protocols, including the Signal protocol, which have already been proven to be effective in providing secure communication channels.
+Session is, in large part, a response to this growing risk: it provides robust metadata protection on top of existing cryptographic protocols which have already been proven to be effective in providing secure communication channels.